Hexelena/thinkdock3-ext/README.md

 # thinkdock3-ext
 Model of a extension for the Thinkpad Mini Dock Series 3.
-It increases the stability of bigger Thinkpad(e.g. T530) especially when used without battery.
+It increases the stability of bigger Thinkpads(e.g. T530) especially when used without battery.

 It can be attached to the right support socket.
 (which is not supporting when used without battery!)